insygna-research/census-jikongabc-CogDoc/README.md

 4. Ask directly to run **QA**; "summarize `<file>`" runs **Summary**; "compare `<a>` and `<b>`" runs **Compare**.
 5. `/cloud` uses the cloud LLM, `/local` uses Ollama; `/help` lists commands; `exit` quits.

 `make debug` opens the standalone Debug console for one KB.
-Ask questions there to get normal answers plus trace summaries, then use `/trace`, `/steps`, `/rewrite`, `/evidence`, and `/config` to inspect the latest request.
+Ask questions there to get normal answers plus trace summaries, use `/trace`, `/steps`, `/rewrite`, `/evidence`, and `/config` to inspect the latest request, or run `/retrieve <query>` to inspect retrieval and rerank output without calling the LLM.
 To debug a specific KB directly, run `python -m cogdoc.debug --kb <kb_id>`.

 ### Web app (Streamlit + FastAPI)